cloudgun/aws-auth-helper/README.rst

                             credential or config file, or default to use the default profile.
+      --role ROLE           Fully qualified role arn to assume --config-path CONFIG_PATH
+                            Specify a custom location for ~/.aws/config
+      --credentials-path CREDENTIALS_PATH
+                            Specify a custom location for ~/.aws/credentials
-      --role ROLE           Fully qualified role arn to assume --auth-debug          Enter debug mode, which will print credentials and then exist at `create_session`.
+      --auth-debug          Enter debug mode, which will print credentials and then exist at `create_session`.
       --role-session-name ROLE_SESSION_NAME